camunda/camunda-docs/versioned_docs/version-8.6/components/connectors/custom-built-connectors/connector-sdk.md

 Your custom job handler needs to create a `OutboundConnectorContext` that the Connector function can use to handle variables, secrets, and Connector results.
-You can extend the provided `io.camunda.connector.impl.outbound.AbstractConnectorContext` to quickly gain access to most of the common context operations.
+You can extend the provided `io.camunda.connector.runtime.core.AbstractConnectorContext` to quickly gain access to most of the common context operations.